-People love to pamper their pets, lavishing them with treats and
+People love to pamper their pets, lavishing them with treats and affection.

+Can cat treats ever be good for kitty?
+Are some treats better than others?
 And is “people food” healthy for your cat?
 Here are answers and tips from cat experts.

 What Makes a Cat Treat Healthy?